Package insert / product label

 - Always carry a spare pen and spare needles in case they are lost or stop working.

 - Do not reuse needles.
 Always use a new sterile needle for each injection.
-This helps stop blocked needles, contamination and injection.
+This helps stop blocked needles, contamination, and infection.
 If you reuse needles, you might not get your dose (underdosing) or get too much (overdosing).

 - Do not use Soliqua 100/33 in an insulin pump or inject Soliqua 100/33 into your vein (intravenously).

 - Do not mix Soliqua 100/33 in any other type of insulin or liquid medicine prior to injection.

 - Change (rotate) your injection sites within the area you chose with each dose (see "Places to inject").

 Learn to inject

 - Talk with your healthcare provider about how to use the Soliqua 100/33 pen and how to inject correctly before using your pen.

 - Ask for help if you have problems handling the pen, for example if you have vision problems.

 - Read all of these instructions before using your pen.
 You may get too much or too little medicine if you do not follow the instructions correctly.